-My recommendation is to set several price alerts at different price points to get a feeling for direction of price and rate of price change.
+I recommend setting several price alerts at different price points to get a feeling for the price direction and rate of price change.

 Setting the travel alerts is easy.
-Simply do a search on the price comparison websites and look for the “Price Alert” function in the left column next to the actual flight results.
+Simply search the price comparison websites and look for the “Price Alert” function in the left column next to the actual flight results.

 The price comparison sites will ask you to use their app or sign in with Facebook, Gmail, etc., but it works just as well to choose the email-only option where you simply enter your preferred email address.

 7. Be smart when you pay for your flight

-Needless to say, when you book a flight you need to look at the total cost including necessary extras.
+When you book a flight, you need to look at the total cost, including the necessary extras.

 If you choose to pay by card, you could be afforded extras such as travel insurance, cancellation insurance, buyer protection, etc.

 Now, you may have this protection via a different means of payment.
 Fine, use it.

-My point is that the actual ticket price is just one component of the total cost of your flight.
+My point is that the ticket price is just one component of the total cost of your flight.

-And to find cheaper flights you need to keep an eye on the total cost.
+Summary: To find cheaper flights, you must keep an eye on the total cost.

 8. Find cheaper flights that do not add extra costs

-When you book your flight you have to look at the big picture.
+When booking your flight, you must look at the big picture.

-It makes no sense to spend time to find cheaper flights if the flilght adds unexpected additional costs that outweigh the savings.
+It makes no sense to spend time finding cheaper flights if the flight adds unexpected additional costs that outweigh the savings.

-- You book the cheapest possible flight saving a few bucks but arrive at an airport where public transport stops at 5 pm on weekends?
+- You book the cheapest possible flight saving money but arrive at an airport where public transport stops at 5 pm on weekends.
 Taxi anyone?

-- The cheapest flight has a return flight departing at 6 am in the morning forcing you to pay for an extra night accommodation and missing breakfast at the hotel?
+- The cheapest flight has a return departure time of 6 am, forcing you to pay for an extra night’s accommodation and missing breakfast at the hotel.